Dean Gaffney in Derby hospital after car crash

 The accident happened on the A38 southbound close to the Markeaton Island.
 The stretch of road remained closed for three hours to recover the Mini.

 Manager Gary Johnson said he understood Gaffney was in a serious condition.

 He said: "We are just really sad to announce we understand there was a car accident that happened last night which Dean Gaffney was involved in.

-"After the performance had finished yesterday evening on his way home we understand the accident happened."'Wish him the best'
+"After the performance had finished yesterday evening on his way home we understand the accident happened."

 Ian Dickens Productions and Derby Theatre said they had spoken with the cast and will go ahead with the rest of the performances.

 In a joint statement they added: "Our thoughts are with Dean and his family and we wish him all the best for his continued recovery over the coming days."